Need Help? Give us a call.

 Many taxpayers deliberately have more tax withheld from their paychecks than is necessary in order to get a large refund each spring.
 However, overpaying on your taxes as a small business owner reduces the working capital needed to run your business day-to-day.
 There are better ways to ensure you get a nice refund each spring.
 Here are a few suggestions:

 Although you should never mix business and personal finances, chances are you may have used your personal bank account or credit card to make a business-related purchase throughout the year.
 This is why we encourage you to take the time to review your personal bank and credit card statements in order to spot business expenses you may have otherwise missed.
-Your accountant should know how to record these expenses in your books so that they can be reflected on your tax return as a business expense.
+Your business accountant should know how to record these expenses in your books so that they can be reflected on your tax return as a business expense.

 If you have enough cash flow, you might want to consider prepaying upcoming expenses for the year like membership dues, insurance plans, and IT services.
 Prepaying these costs can result in cost savings in addition to minimizing your taxable net income for the year.